 Top of the page

 Chlamydia is a bacterial infection spread through sexual contact.
-It is one of the most common sexually transmitted infections (STIs).
-Most people who get chlamydia do not have symptoms, but they can still infect their sex partners.
-If chlamydia in women is not treated, it can cause pelvic inflammatory disease (PID), a severe pelvic infection.
-PID can make it hard for a woman to get pregnant.
+It's one of the most common sexually transmitted infections (STIs).
+Most people who get chlamydia don't have symptoms.
+But they can still infect their sex partners.

 Call 911 anytime you think you may need emergency care.
 For example, call if: